How to Start A Blog? – If you’re still wondering, then you’ve landed at the right place.

 How to Start A Blog in India – in 8 Steps:

-- Do some research and find out if blogging is your cup of tea.
+- First thing First – find out if blogging is your cup of tea.

 - If yes, then pick a niche you would like to blog about.

-- Find out the best platform to start with.
+- Pick the best platform to start with.

 - Buy a domain name for your blog.